 - cannot have district-wide enrollment unless the school is the only school in the district; - must serve grades between Kindergarten and 12th grade; and - cannot conduct student admission on a selective basis (e.g., lottery, competitive application).

-Each school qualifying for points must meet requirements for A, B or C.
+Each school qualifying for points must meet requirements for A or B.